-The CTSI provides comprehensive assistance with multiple aspects of proposal preparation.
-We augment the assistance available to proposal writers in their home departments, by providing writing and editing services for grant applications of all types.
+The CTSI Scientific Editing Team provides comprehensive assistance with multiple aspects of proposal preparation.
+We augment the assistance available to proposal writers in their home departments, by providing editing services for grant applications of all types.
 Our goal is to help investigators make their proposals more competitive for funding.

 View more helpful tips on the various sections for your Research Grant Applications or if applying for K, take a look at our K Award Toolkit.

 New!
 2023 Final NIH Policy for Data Management and Sharing - Effective January 25, 2023:

 Are you ready for the implementation of the changes that come with the release of the new Data Management and Sharing (DMS) policy?
 Please check out the following resources our team has prepared to support the transition to the new DMS plan document in preparation for grant proposals due on or after January 25th, 2023.

 - New DMS plan Resource collection: in this guide you will find a collection of helpful links to the NIH guidance on the 2023 DMS policy, including: